gorkhadev/gorkha.dev/syllabus/ruby/section-two/getting-input.md

 # Getting input from User in Ruby language

 Sometimes during the program you want ask user to interact with the program like asking his name or other details.

-This can be easily achieved by Ruby `gets` method which is opposite of `puts` which print the output to standard output device i.e monitor.
+This can be easily achieved by using the Ruby `gets` method which may be considered the opposite of `puts` which will print the output to standard output device, i.e., monitor.

 In Ruby, we can get user input like this: